If you absolutely can’t wait until you’re 17-years-old then you can start riding a 50cc moped on your 16th birthday, once you’ve passed your CBT.

 Whether you’re a teenager trying to choose their first vehicle, or the parent of one, or if you’re just looking for something that can get you from A to B without much fuss or much money, Bikesure is here to guide you through the current possibilities that await you.

 Lexmoto have a nice range of mid-price 50cc scooters, from the £1099 Echo which is also available with slightly more horsepower as the Echo+, for an extra £100.
 Adding an extra hundred to your budget will allow you to get the slimmed down Nano, which is the bike Lexmoto pitches specifically as an urban runabout.
 Rounding out Lexmoto’s 50cc range is the £1399 Diablo, which is their sports model.
 The only one specifically advertising itself as suitable for learners is the Echo+, so bear that in mind while choosing.

-The other 50ccs in Kymco’s range include the Vespa-looking Like 50, and two variants on the Agility, including a + version and sport-themed Super 8 version.
-All three hover just under £2000.
+The other 50ccs in Kymco’s range include the sport-themed Super 8 R version.
+All two are just under £2500.